Skip to main content

 Java Runtime Environment

-This connector is a Java web-application that requires Java 8 or later.
-If you plan to use TLS v1.3, then you must use Java 11 or later.
+This connector is a Java web-application that requires Java 11 or later.
 Both Oracle and OpenJDK Java Runtime Environments are supported.

 Java 17 is supported since ESP version 1.1.0 and later.